ryanburd/QC_Sim/README.md

 The user can:
 - Create qubits
 - Create classical bits
-- Use Pauli-X, -Y, -Z single qubit gates
+- Apply Pauli-X, -Y, -Z single qubit gates
+- Apply Hadamard single qubit gate
+- Keep track of all gates applied, to which qubits, and in what order

 ## Notes
 This is a personal project of ryanburd.